WCSCourses/ViralBioinfLAC2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

       The outputted VCF file consists of the following fields:
       - CHROM: the chromosome – in this case the SARS2 ref sequence NC_045512.2
-      -POS: the position on the chromosome the variant is at
+      - POS: the position on the chromosome the variant is at
       - ID: a ‘.’ but LoFreq can be run with a database of known variants to annotate this field
       - REF: the reference base at this position
       - ALT: the alternate base (the mutated base) at this position